SamMahen/starter-academic_netlify/content/publication/mahendran-2018-scirel/index.md

 publishDate: '2021-03-22T05:19:44.981858Z'
 publication_types:
 - '1'
-abstract: 'This paper describes our system, SciREL (Sci- entific abstract RELation extraction system), developed for the SemEval 2018 Task 7: Se- mantic Relation Extraction and Classification in Scientific Papers.
-We present a feature- vector based system to extract explicit se- mantic relation and classify them.
-Our sys- tem is trained in the ACL corpus (Bird et al., 2008) that contains annotated abstracts given by the task organizers.
-When an abstract with annotated entities is given as the input into our system, it extracts the semantic relations through a set of defined features and classi- fies them into one of the given six categories of relations through feature engineering and a learned model.
-For the best combination of features our system SciREL obtained an F- measure of 20.03 on the official test corpus in the relation classification Subtask 1.1.
+abstract: 'This paper describes our system, SciREL (Scientific abstract RELation extraction system), developed for the SemEval 2018 Task 7: Semantic Relation Extraction and Classification in Scientific Papers.
+We present a feature-vector based system to extract explicit semantic relation and classify them.
+Our system is trained in the ACL corpus (Bird et al., 2008) that contains annotated abstracts given by the task organizers.
+When an abstract with annotated entities is given as the input into our system, it extracts the semantic relations through a set of defined features and classifies them into one of the given six categories of relations through feature engineering and a learned model.
+For the best combination of features our system SciREL obtained an F-measure of 20.03 on the official test corpus in the relation classification Subtask 1.1.
 In this paper, we provide an in-depth error analysis of our results to prevent duplication of research efforts in the development of future systems.'